Egress Gateway Best Practices

 matchLabels:

-business: mall # Specify all Pods with business=mall label
+business: mall # All Pods with business=mall label

 destinationCIDRs: